dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use :term:`TCMPR_PLOTTER_NO_LOG` instead.

    TCMPR_PLOTTER_NO_LOG
-     Set the :term:`NO_LOG` flag for the TC Matched Pairs plotting utility.Acceptable values: yes/no
+     Set the NO_LOG flag for the TC Matched Pairs plotting utility.Acceptable values: yes/no

      | *Used by:*  TCMPRPlotter
      | *Family:*  [config]